 Give the apple filling a stir and transfer it to the bottom crust in the pie dish.
 If it seems like your apples won’t fit, use your fingers to arrange them a bit and help them better fill the space.

 Roll out the second pie crust for the top of the pie.
-You can place it on the pie whole, you can make a lattice pie crust (see below for step by step photos), or you can use a cookie cutter and arrange the dough shapes on top of the pie filling.
+You can place it on the pie whole, you can make a lattice pie crust (see below for step by step photos), or you can use a cookie cutter to cut out leaves or other shapes and arrange the dough shapes on top of the pie filling.
 If placing the dough round on the pie whole, be sure to cut a few slits in the top dough so that steam can escape as the pie bakes.

-While your oven preheats, chill the pie in your refrigerator to make sure the crust is cold.
-You’ll bake your apple pie for 20 minutes at 400° F and then another 40-50 minutes at 350° F. Check on the pie after it has baked for about 30-40 minutes total, and cover it loosely with foil to prevent the crust from browning too much.
+Bake.
+While the oven preheats, chill the pie in the refrigerator to make sure the crust is cold.
+Bake the apple pie for 20 minutes at 400° F and then another 40-50 minutes at 350° F. Check on the pie after it has baked for about 30-40 minutes total, and cover it loosely with foil to prevent the crust from browning too much.
 The pie is done when the filling is bubbly.

 How to Make a Lattice Pie Crust

 A lattice-top pie crust is the name for the woven crust that you see on the top of this apple pie.
-It’s fun and pretty to make a lattice top crust for your pie.
+Here’s how to make it:

-Rolled out pie dough round cut into strips.
+Rolled out pie crust circle cut into strips.

 Using every other strip from the circle, arrange half of the dough strips going one direction across the pie.
 Leave a little bit of space in between each strip.